HackMeGG/windows-setup/readme_install_eng.md

 #### :small_blue_diamond:First Way - Media Creation Tool
+:heavy_check_mark:Media Creation Tool is an official installer, easy to use, always downloads the latest version of Windows.
+I recommend using this method.

 Download the Media Creation Tool:
 - For [**Windows 10**](https://www.microsoft.com/en-us/software-download/windows10)
 - For [**Windows 11**](https://www.microsoft.com/software-download/windows11)